ephraimduncan/awesome-developer-dictionary/README.md

 - **list**: a collection type that stores ordered, non-unique elements which allow duplicates.
 - **load testing**: Load testing is a type of non-functional testing.
 A load test is type of software testing which is conducted to understand the behavior of the application under a specific expected load.
 Load testing is performed to determine a system's behavior under both normal and at peak conditions.
 - **log file**: In computing, a log file is a file that records either events that occur in an operating system or other software runs, or messages between different users of a communication software.
 Logging is the act of keeping a log.
 In the simplest case, messages are written to a single log file.
+- **logical error**: a logic error is a bug in a program that causes it to operate incorrectly, but not to terminate abnormally (or crash).
 - **loop**: a programming structure that repeats a sequence of instructions until a specific condition is met.

 ## M